Body & Wellness7 min read

 What a tummy tuck actually changes

 Second, it removes or redistributes fat.
-Excess fatty tissue in the lower abdomen is excised or smoothed as part of the procedure.
+Excess fatty tissue in the lower abdomen is excised or smoothed as part of the same procedure.

 According to the American Society of Plastic Surgeons, abdominoplasty is consistently among the top five body contouring procedures performed in the United States each year.